 Personal Information

-As a novice user, I can connect to Facebook to import my personal information by clicking the Connect to Facebook button.
+As a novice user, I want to connect to Facebook to import my personal information.

+Implementation Notes: I do this by clicking the Connect to Facebook button.
 I will be redirected to FB’s consent UI and authorize TwoStep to access my FB information.
 In addition to importing my personal information (reflecting in the Personal Information section) and my friends as possible contacts, TwoStep will show me a list of my Facebook friends that currently use TwoStep, and allow me to check a box next to each of them that I want to add as my Friends (they are all checked by default).
 Explanation text tells me that Friends are allowed to see my Activity information, and can authorize me to see theirs.

-As a novice user, I can connect to Google to connect to my Calendar by clicking the Connect to Google button.
+As a novice user, I want to connect to my Google Calendar.

+Implementation Notes: I do this by clicking the Connect to Google button.
 I will be redirected to Google’s consent UI and authorize TwoStep to access my Google calendar.

-As a novice user, I can fill out my personal information in the Profile Editor:
+As a novice user, I want to fill out my personal information in the Profile Editor:

 Name